JB BLUNK - CONTINUUM

 WOODWORKING WORKSHOP

-The Foundation is pleased to launch woodworking initiation workshops.
-Open to the public upon registration, these initiation sessions, designed by the cabinetmaker Mathias Heinisch, offer participants the opportunity to familiarize themselves with traditional woodworking tools (planes, chisels, saws, etc.) with the aim of learning to create a stool with their own hands using reclaimed local wood (oak and cedar), through simple cutting and assembly, without screws or glue.
+These introductory sessions to woodworking techniques, designed by cabinetmaker Mathias Heinisch, offer participants the chance to familiarize themselves with traditional woodworking tools (planse, chisels, saws, coping saws, scrapers, etc.) with the goal of learning how to create a shelf using traditional cabinetmaking joints (butt joints, dovetail joints, etc.) from reclaimed local wood offcuts.

 Workshop Objectives:

-– Discover the workshop and become familiar with the tools: planes, saws, rasps, etc…
+– Discover the workshop and become familiar with the tools: planes, saw teeth, coping saws, etc.

 – Learn about the material and textures of wood

-– Initiate oneself to manual techniques to produce a stool
+– Learn manual techniques to create a shelf

-– Wear closed-toe flat shoes (safety shoe covers provided)
+– Wear flat, closed-toe shoes (safety overshoes will be provided)

 – Wear comfortable clothing